fnproject/flowui/README.md

 # Fn Flow  UI

+*Fn Flow is no longer maintained or supported*

 This is a demo-ware visualisation tool for showing what's going on with FnFlow in real time.